Computerdores/cscg2025-writeups/template/writeup.md

 ---
-title: "Writeup 1"
+title: "Challenge Writeup: '<challenge_title>'"
-subtitle: "The First Writeup"
+subtitle: "A writeup for the '<challenge_title>' challenge from the CSCG 2025."
 titlepage: true
 author: [ "Jann Stute" ]
 date: "2025-05-01"